About Joe Moglia

 Joe Moglia is the Head Football Coach & Chair of Athletics at Coastal Carolina University, and Chairman of the Board at TD Ameritrade.

-In his last 10 seasons of coaching college football, Joe has been part of 8 championship teams.
-In his first five seasons at Coastal, he has led his team to the National Playoffs 5 times and was Conference Champions 4 times.
-Coastal is 51-15 overall and 45-6 in the last 51 regular season games.
+In his last 10 seasons of coaching college football, Joe has been part of eight championship teams.
+In his first five seasons at Coastal, he has led his team to five National Playoffs and four conference championships.
+Coastal is 51-15 overall and 45-6 in the last 51 regular season games as of the end of 2016.
 He has also received multiple Coach of the Year honors, including the Eddie Robinson National Coach of the Year award, and was recently inducted into and received the Lombardi Hall of Fame Award.

 In his first stint as a coach he won two Ivy League Championships as the Defensive Coordinator at Dartmouth, led units that set Defense and Kicking records at Lafayette, and turned two high school programs around.
 Before going to Coastal, he was Executive Advisor for Football at Nebraska where he was part of two Holiday Bowls and two Big 12 North Championships.
 In 2011 he was Head Coach of the Omaha Nighthawks in the United Football League.

-In the business world, in 1984 Joe entered the MBA Training Program at Merrill Lynch, where there were 25 MBAs and one Football Coach.
-By 1988, he was Merrill Lynch's Number One Producer in the World.
-By the time he left, he was a member of both the Institutional and Private Client relative to the Executive Committees, and his final responsibilities were all Investment Products, the Insurance Company, the 401(k) Business, and the Middle Market Business.
+In the business world, in 1984 Joe entered the MBA Training Program at Merrill Lynch, where there were 25 MBAs and one football coach.
+By 1988, he was Merrill Lynch's number one producer in the world.
+By the time he left, he was a member of both the Institutional and Private Client Executive Committees, and his final responsibilities were all investment products, the insurance company, the 401(k) business, and the middle market business.

 He became the CEO of TD Ameritrade in 2001.
-Over the next seven years, shareholders enjoyed a 500% return as the firm grew its market cap from $700 million to $10 BILLION, and today TD Ameritrade has client assets over $1 TRILLION.
-In 2008, after the firm had its 6th record year in a row, Joe stepped down as CEO and became Chairman of the Board.
+Over the next seven years, shareholders enjoyed a 500% return as the firm grew its market cap from $700 million to $10 billion, and today TD Ameritrade has client assets over $1 trillion.
+In 2008, after the firm had its sixth record year in a row, Joe stepped down as CEO and became Chairman of the Board.

 Moglia has received the Ellis Island Medal of Honor and the Sharp Trophy for Leadership.
 He has been honored by the National Italian American Foundation, the Columbus Citizens Foundation, the South Carolina Football Hall of Fame, and the American Institute for Stuttering.